Table of Contents

 Both strategies have the goal to increase your online visibility and drive traffic to your website.
 This is where the similarities stop.

 Reading on, we will explain these two terms and what differentiates them.
-We will also give general advice on when you should use one of them or both.
+We will also give general advice on when you should use one or the other or both.

-Paid results are usually placed above organic search results and the former has a small sign saying ‘Ad’ in front of them to make it clear companies paid for those ad spots.
+Paid results (PPC in marketing) are usually placed above organic search results and the former has a small sign saying ‘Ad’ in front of them to make it clear companies paid for those ad spots.

 Both have different characteristics and they can be used independently or simultaneously to increase your brand visibility on search engines.

 SEO or Search Engine Optimization are the organic strategies that are used to increase your rank for organic search results.
 These practices consist of providing value to your visitors through your content and also to design the technical aspects of your website based on search engines recommendations.

 SEM or Search Engine Marketing refer to the paid strategies that companies use to promote their offerings and that show up on the search results page.
 These tactics aim to bring a specific target audience with advertising campaigns that include PPC (Pay-per-Click), CPM (Cost-per-Mile) and CPA (Cost-per-Acquisition) as their main approaches.